qqchqiuqiuyy/SourceIdea/src/main/resources/static/bower_components/Flot/CONTRIBUTING.md

 #### Comments ####

-Use [jsDoc](http://usejsdoc.org) comments for all file and function headers.
+Use [jsDoc](http://usejsdoc.org) Comments for all file and function headers.
-Use // for all inline and block comments, regardless of length.
+Use // for all inline and block Comments, regardless of length.

 All // comment blocks should have an empty line above *and* below them.
 For
 example: